bendalab/thunderfish/doc/thunderfish.md

 In the plot you can press
 - `q`: Close the plot and show the next one or quit.
 - `p`: Play the analyzed section of the reording on the default audio device.
+- `o`: Switch on zoom mode.
+You can draw a rectangle with the mouse to zoom in.
+- `Backspace`: Zoom back.

 ## Output files